SAP-samples/ui5-exercises-codejam/chapters/chapter04/readme.md

 We need an input field for the order quantity as well as an order button for our new feature.

-➡️ Paste the following code snippet as the first child in the existing outer `<FlexBox />` that we created in our `app/webapp/view/App.view.xml` in the previous chapter (replacing the inner `<FlexBox />`):
+➡️ Paste the following code snippet as the first child in the existing outer `<FlexBox />` that we created in our `app/webapp/view/App.view.xml` in the previous chapter:

 ```xml
 <FlexBox alignItems="Center" justifyContent="End" >